lbliii/milodocs/content/guides/themes/output-formats/json.md

 #### single.json

-This template will be used to render the JSON object for the `single` page kind.
+This template will be used to render the JSON object for the `page` page kind.

 1. Navigate to your theme's `layouts/_default` directory.
 2. Create a new file called `single.json`.